Are you harsh on yourself?

 As the adult you are now, imagine yourself as that little kid – scared, confused, crying his heart off, and hold him tight in your arms.
 Observe what she is going through.What do you feel?
 Do you want to protect her from any further abuse?
 If so, tell her, “I won’t let you be abused any longer.”
 Watch her relaxing in your arms.Remember this promise – that little girl still lives inside of you, and protecting her from any form of future abuse is now your job.

 - Identify your feelings.

-Do you feel anger, frustration or judgement?
-Are you annoyed, blue or anxious?
+Do you feel anger, frustration, or judgment?
+Are you annoyed, blue, or anxious?
 Maybe worried or envious, even desperate?
 Give your feelings a name.

 Having trouble?
 Use this list.

 And, hey, avoid words like “upset” or “horrible”.
 Be specific.

 First, reflect on your thoughts about them.
 Thoughts like, “Don’t be mad,” or “I shouldn’t be scared” are messages from your childhood imprinted in your neuronal map.